 Now it’s completely removed and damaged.
 I don’t think I will use it anytime soon. 🙂

-You can removed debris using a flat head screwdriver.
+You can knock it off using a flat head screwdriver and a small hammer.

 A new aftermarket keyboard is ready for installation.
 New replacement keyboard available on eBay.